-Are American Jews Giving Up On Israel?
+Are American Jews Giving Up on Israel?

-As the ultra-Orthodox pass new measures governing prayer at the Western Wall and religious conversion, a rift is growing between Israeli and American Jews.
+As the ultra-Orthodox pass new measures governing prayer at the Western Wall and religious conversion, a rift is growing between Israel and American Jews.

 - By Debra KaminDebra Kamin is a freelance journalist based in Tel Aviv.